Arpitpandey992/Image-Colorization-Using-GAN/README.md

 Used to plot the loss values w.r.t iterations performed during the training phase.

 * `VisualizeAvgLoss()`\
 Used to plot average loss values using sliding window technique.
-This allows us to see the actual change in average loss over time.
-The accurate, sharp loss plot looks like it contains no information, especially discriminator loss.
+This allows us to see how the average loss is changing.The average shows the trend very well.
+The accurate, sharp loss plot looks like as if it contains no information, especially discriminator loss.
+So, i used a window size of 100 for discriminator and 1000 for generator to better capture loss trends.

 ### Step 6.
 Initializing The Model